-- (5) The permittee shall engage the services of an approved Third Party Inspector and facilitate a minimum of two (2) consultation inspections performed by the inspector at approximately uniform intervals through the total cultivation period for each harvestable crop. - (6) The permittee shall facilitate the annual on-site compliance inspection, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday Friday, 9:00 am 5:00 pm, excluding holidays).
-The permittee shall notify the appropriate county official, at least 30 days prior to harvest, to schedule an annual on-site compliance inspection. - (I) "Type 2B" permits: (Large, mixed light sources) - (1) Will be issued to qualifying applicants for 5,001 to 10,000 square feet of cultivation area within a structure or structures on one legal parcel. - (2) The legal parcel size for cultivation under this permit shall be a minimum of ten (10) acres, excluding legal parcels with the industrial zoning listed below. - (3) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L", Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (4) Cultivation under this type of permit requires that there be an legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (5) The permittee shall engage the services of an approved Third Party Inspector and facilitate a minimum of two (2) consultation inspection performed by the inspector at approximately uniform intervals through the total cultivation period for each harvestable crop. - (6) The permittee shall facilitate the annual on-site compliance inspection, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday Friday, 9:00 am 5:00 pm, excluding holidays).
-The permittee shall notify the appropriate county official, at least 30 days prior to harvest, to schedule an annual on-site compliance inspection. - (J) "Type 4" permits: ("Nursery" and/or "Seed" permits)
+- (I) "Type 2B" permits: (Large, mixed light sources) - (1) Will be issued to qualifying applicants for a cumulative maximum of 5,001 to 10,000 square feet of cultivation area within a structure or structures on one legal parcel. - (2) The legal parcel size for cultivation under this permit shall be a minimum of ten (10) acres, excluding legal parcels with the industrial zoning listed below. - (3) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L", Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (4) The area of cannabis cultivation shall be set back at least 200 feet from any parcel under separate ownership. - (5) Cultivation under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (6) The permittee shall engage the services of an approved Third Party Inspector and facilitate a minimum of two (2) consultation inspection performed by that entity at approximately uniform intervals through the total cultivation period for each harvestable crop. - (7) The permittee shall facilitate the annual on-site compliance inspection, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday Friday, 9:00 am 5:00 pm, excluding holidays).
+The permittee shall notify the appropriate county official, at least 30 days prior to harvest, to schedule an annual on-site compliance inspection.

+(J) "Nursery" permits: